Ilya Mazuruk: Great Patriotic War

-In January 1939, Mazuruk rejoined the Soviet Air Force, receiving the rank of colonel on 29 January.
+In January 1939, Mazuruk rejoined the Soviet Air Forces, receiving the rank of colonel on 29 January.
 In the same year, he graduated from refresher courses at the Zhukovsky Air Force Academy.
 Mazuruk fought in the Winter War between December 1939 and March 1940.
 He commanded a separate night bomber aviation squadron of the 8th Army Air Force.
 Mazuruk flew on several TB-3 missions.
 Mazuruk fought in the Great Patriotic War from June to October 1941, commanding the 2nd Aviation Group of the Northern Fleet Air Force.
 He flew on several sorties, including a Soviet raid on German naval bases in the Varangerfjord.

 Between December 1941 and August 1942, Mazuruk served as deputy head of Glavsevmorput and at the same time was the head of polar aviation.
 After the July 1942 destruction of Convoy PQ 17, he took part in the search for survivors and helped evacuate sailors from Novaya Zemlya.
 In August 1942, he became head of the Krasnoyarsk Air Route, responsible for ferrying United States Lend-Lease aircraft.
 From June 1943 to June 1944, Mazuruk commanded the 1st Ferry Aviation Division, also responsible for ferrying aircraft.
 During the war over 8,000 aircraft were delivered to the USSR via this route.
 In late May 1944, Mazuruk met American Vice President Henry A. Wallace on the latter's Siberian visit.
 In June 1944, he became deputy head of Glavsevmorput and head of polar aviation again, a position he held until March 1947.